-In 2019, the Dynamic Mining made a decision to align the Bon Ami Project with Good International Industry Practices (GIIP), including the International Finance Corporation (IFC) Environmental and Social Sustainability Policy and its Performance Standards.
+The Dynamic Mining made a decision to align the Bon Ami Project with Good International Industry Practices (GIIP), including the International Finance Corporation (IFC) Environmental and Social Sustainability Policy and its Performance Standards.
 Dynamic Mining is now in the process of undertaking additional studies, in particular regarding biodiversity to supplement the regulatory EIES.
 Studies completed include a preliminary Natural and Critical Habitat Assessment and a Land Use and Land Use Change Analysis.
-Further studies are on-going and are expected to be completed by the end of 2019.
+Further studies were done and licsense was renewed.

 In addition, the project has completed a Resettlement and Compensation Framework that defines the general resettlement principles, the eligibility criteria, and the entitlement matrix.